dzackgarza/Arizona-Winter-School-2019/Typeset/Wickelgren/2 - Wickelgren 1.md

 where the extension field $k(L) = k(a,b,c,d,a',b',c',d')$ is obtained by adjoining the coefficients to $k$.

-> I think these are always separable, mentioned later in the talk.
+> DZG: I think these are always separable, mentioned later in the talk.

 We thus get
 $$